A Nonprofit Direct Mail Fundraising Guide: How to Succeed

 Direct mail fundraising is an effective strategy for any fundraising organization, including nonprofits, schools, museums, and associations.

-According to Ballantine, direct mail response rates hover between 5% and 9%.
-Compare that to standard email response rates of 0.09%, and you’ll see why you should include direct mail in your nonprofit’s fundraising toolkit.
+According to research by the Data & Marketing Association, the average direct mail response rate is 9%.
+Compare that to standard email click-through rates of 3.29%, and you’ll see why you should include direct mail in your nonprofit’s fundraising toolkit.
+Plus, contrary to popular belief, direct mail isn’t only popular with older generations—63% of Gen Z consumers say they’re more excited about direct mail than they were last year.

 Nonprofit Direct Mail Fundraising Best Practices